njons/Organ-Studio-website/README.md

 ---
 **Video:**
-- The video was embedded using HTML5 video tags, set to autoplay and mute
+- The video was embedded using HTML5 video tag, set to autoplay and mute
 - Video has been deliberately disabled on tablet and mobile (below 870px)
 - A still of the first video frame has been added for slow connections
 - The video has a script that triggers an automatic fade of the video 5 sec before its end